 mod_2_17 Unsecured bad energy debt and unsecured bad capacity debt timelines version 2

 Proposer delivered a presentation summarising the requirement for this proposal.
 Proposer noted that version 1 of this proposal addressed timelines for initial settlement but not for re-settlement and that version 2 contained changes to address this along with changes to the timing of payments where an Unsecured Bad Debt occurs as agreed at meeting 84.
+Some minor drafting amendments were flagged and agreed at the meeting prior to voting also (para 6.50 (6) replaced of “and” with “an” and deletion of words “subject to… Bad Debt” on lines 1-2 of that subparagraph (6).
+The committee agreed to vote subject to these changes.

 Decision